Parking At Dublin Airport

 Their higher metabolism makes every minute count.
 Please offer sugar water asap, not store bought mix.
 The hummingbird expert for Clark County recently retired but hopefully someone new will become licensed and take on these special birds.
 After placing the bird into a ventilated and darkened cardboard box (with cool wet towel if during the hot summer), write us for additional guidance.

-If you need specialized information about wild bird assistance, please contact us on Facebook at https://www.facebook.com/NevadaBirdRescue/ or at NVBirdRescue@aol.com Please send us a photo of the bird, location, and a short description of the situation to help us assess its condition and needs.
+If you need specialized information about wild bird assistance, please text us at 702-896-4274 and send a photo of the bird, location, and a short description of the situation to help us assess its condition and needs.
 We can help more birds this way.
 Due to the volume of calls, please do not call and leave a message asking us to call you to obtain information about the situation.

 WILD RAPTOR IDENTIFICATION